The Family Doctor GP Access Index 2026

 Methodology and data-quality notes

-• Source: Family Doctor’s internal practice-management records (Frappe CRM), the same system the group uses operationally.
-Extracted 8 June 2026.
+- Source: Family Doctor’s internal practice-management records (Frappe CRM), the same system the group uses operationally.

-• Hours: structured day-by-day opening records; “extended hours” defined as open Saturday and/or Sunday, or a weekday to 6:00pm or later.
-111 of 112 clinics have complete records.
+- Hours: structured day-by-day opening records; “extended hours” defined as open Saturday and/or Sunday, or a weekday to 6:00pm or later.

-• Rurality: Modified Monash Model (MMM) category as recorded per clinic.
+- Rurality: Modified Monash Model (MMM) category as recorded per clinic; recorded for all clinics in the cohort.

-• DPA: Distribution Priority Area status as recorded per clinic.
+- DPA: Distribution Priority Area status as recorded per clinic; recorded for all clinics in the cohort.

 Related: Bulk billing at Family Doctor clinics · Find a Family Doctor clinic · What is bulk billing?